-PLEASE BE AWARE: On Commencement morning (Saturday), between 10:00 and 11:00 a.m., all traffic on Wiggin Street, Chase Avenue and Gaskin Avenue will be temporarily stopped to allow the student procession to form (line up begins at 10:00 a.m. on Middle Path) and to cross Wiggin Street.
+Please note: On Commencement morning (Saturday), between 10-11 a.m., all traffic on Wiggin Street, Chase Avenue and Gaskin Avenue will be temporarily stopped to allow the student procession to form (line up begins at 10 a.m. on Middle Path) and to cross Wiggin Street.
 Guests are advised to arrive in enough time to park by 9:45 a.m.
-Any vehicles entering campus between 10:00 and 11:00 a.m. will be detoured to the closest parking area or, if there are no other options available at that time, stopped until the sheriff allows the roads to reopen.
+Any vehicles entering campus between 10-11 a.m. will be detoured to the closest parking area or, if there are no other options available at that time, stopped until the sheriff allows the roads to reopen.

 Parking restrictions within the Village of Gambier will be observed, so please note the time limits on parking spaces downtown - these spaces do not belong to Kenyon.
 Do not park on the berm along Route 308 (Chase Avenue): Route 308 is a state road, and cars will be towed by the county sheriff.
 If you have questions about parking when you arrive on campus, please ask the Commencement staff in the Registration Center in the Kenyon College Bookstore.

 View the Kenyon campus map, and tick the "Commencement" box to view specific parking and location information.

 Parking at all College facilities is limited.
 Please plan to park in a designated lot and walk around campus.